masoudsoleymani/sick-fits/README.md

 # sick-fits
-An online marketplace built with React and GraphQL.
+An online marketplace built with React and GraphQL

 ## Setup